 You can also choose to get married first in Colombia or another country, and then apply for an immigrant visa with which your new spouse can enter the United States.
 Upon U.S. entry, your spouse would become a U.S. permanent resident.

 If you are not a U.S. citizen, but rather are a U.S. lawful permanent resident, your new spouse becomes a "preference relative," in category F2A of the visa allocation system.
 That means your spouse can obtain permanent residence in the U.S. only after a "visa number" (space for another permanent resident) has become available.
 At that time, your spouse can apply for an immigrant visa (and enter the United States).
 Because of annual limits on the number of people who can get permanent residence in category F2A, a waiting list often developed, based on one's "priority date."
-The wait often takes around two years, though more recently has taken no time at all (as of early 2023).
+The wait often takes around two to five years.

 Permanent residents cannot petition for foreign-born fiancés to come to the United States and get married.
 They would need to marry first before filing an immigrant visa petition.